MotorBottle/React-Chatbot/README.md

 # React-Chatbot

-Clone of ChatGPT as a practice for learning front-end things.
+A ChatGPT clone implemented as a front-end learning project.

+## Getting Started

+To use:

+1. **Set Up Environment Variables**
+   - Copy the contents of `.env.example` to a new file named `.env`.
+   - Fill in your OpenAI API key and MongoDB connection string in the `.env` file.

+2. **Install packages**
-To use: Add your openAI API key and MongoDB key into ".env.example" and rename it into ".env".
-Then run "node index.js" in root path and open another terminal then run "cd client" then "npm start".
-Remember to install related packages before you run the project.
-Enjoy~
+    - Remember to install related packages before you run the project.

+3. **Start the Application**
+   - In the root directory, start the server with `node index.js`.
+   - Open a new terminal, navigate to the client directory (`cd client`), and start the React app with `npm start`.

+4. **Enjoy interacting with your own chatbot~**

+## Features

-## Involved Tools
+### Involved Tools

-React

-MongoDB

-Express
+- **React:** For building the user interface.
+- **MongoDB:** Used for storing conversation histories.
+- **Express:** Powers the backend server.

-## Development Progress
+### Development Progress

 ![Alt text](image.png)

-### Done
+#### Completed Features

-Basic UI
+- Basic User Interface

-Basic chat function
+- Fundamental chat functionality

-View and continue previous conversation
+- Ability to view and continue previous conversations

-### On Going

-Edit Title/Category

-Delete Conversation

-Model Switch

-Copy2Clipboard

-Regenerate and Branching

-Catergory View in Sidebar

-Category recommandations

-Visual Branch Management
+#### In Progress

+- Editing titles and categories for conversations
+- Deleting conversations
+- Switching between different models
+- Copying conversation to clipboard
+- Regenerating responses and branching conversations
+- Displaying categories in the sidebar
+- Providing category recommendations
+- Implementing visual branch management for conversation flows